Cycling74/rnbo.example.juce/CUSTOM_UI.md

 }
 ```

-If you build the project now, and open the application in `build/RNBOApp_artefacts`, you should see something like this:
+If you build the project now with `cmake --build .`, and open the application in `build/RNBOApp_artefacts`, you should see something like this:

 ![](./img/native-ui.png)